 A woman’s breasts start making colostrum during pregnancy.
 The timing of this varies from woman to woman.
 This article provides information on ‘lactation after loss’ and assists women to understand how they can manage and respond to the experience of making milk following a miscarriage, stillbirth, neonatal or older infant death.
 Not all women will experience lactation after miscarriage or stillbirth.
+The information provided in this article would also be relevant for women who wish to stop their breasts from making milk for any other reason.
 Some women may experience a sensation of fullness of the breasts, while others will produce and leak milk.
 However your body responds, it is helpful if you, and those around you, understand how to manage the physical and emotional challenges that this can bring.

 Women can experience a variety of emotions in response to their lactation after loss.
 Each woman and her family may want to manage their lactation differently.
 There are a variety of ways to manage this including:

 iii) Donation of your breastmilk (where available).